 13. GPS Privacy Concerns Hard to Navigate Listen

-Listen and consider: Google Street View Captures Boston in Controversial Detail How would it bother you?
+Listen and consider: Google Street View Captures Boston in Controversial Detail.

 An engaging thing to do with a GPS receiver is geocaching.